 On May 16, 2009, Emily went home to be with Jesus.
 On May 16, 2009, I lost one of the best friends I have ever had the privilege of having.

 Until we meet again my dear sweet friend, until we meet again……….

-On May 16th of this year, it will be 10 years since Emily’s passing.
 Because of my love for Emily, and her family, and as a way of saying thank you to the Leukemia & Lymphoma Society for all they did, I have joined a team.
 A team that is driven to find cures for blood cancer.
-Our team is working to raise as much as possible over the next 4 weeks.
+Our team is working to raise as much as possible over the next few weeks.
 Every dollar we raise counts as one vote for my team’s candidate, Emily’s husband – Stan Koehl.

 Many LLS supported therapies not only help blood cancer patients, but are also now used to treat patients with rare forms of stomach and skin cancers and are in clinical trials for patients with lung, brain, breast, pancreatic and prostate cancers.
 And LLS funded drugs like targeted therapies and immunotherapies are now saving thousands of lives every day.